Top Law Schools in Arkansas

 1. University of Arkansas, Fayetteville School of Law

-U.S. News Top Law School Ranking: #115 (Tie)
+U.S. News Top Law School Ranking: #100 (Tie)

-Median Undergrad GPA of Program Entrants: 3.63
+Median Undergrad GPA of Program Entrants: 3.71

-Median LSAT Score of Program Entrants: 156
+Median LSAT Score of Program Entrants: 158

-Acceptance Rate: 28%
+Acceptance Rate: 26.6%

-First-Time Bar Passage Rate: 81.8%
+First-Time Bar Passage Rate: 80%

 The University of Arkansas Fayetteville School of Law offers clinics in civil litigation and advocacy, human trafficking, immigration, community and rural enterprise development, and criminal practice.
 It also has pro bono programs to help you gain practical legal experience.
-Students interested in earning dual degrees can earn a JD/MBA (Master of Business Administration), a JD/MA (Master of Arts), a JD/MSW (Master of Social Work), or a JD/MPA (Master of Public Administration).

-There is also an opportunity to become involved in one of the school’s 27 legal organizations, including the Animal Legal Defense Fund, the Arkansas Trial Lawyers Association, the Black Law Students Association, and the Environmental Law Society.
-Law journals produced here include the Arkansas Law Review and the Journal of Food Law and Policy
+There is also an opportunity to become involved in one of the school’s 27 student legal organizations, including the Animal Legal Defense Fund, the Arkansas Trial Lawyers Association, the Black Law Students Association, and the Environmental Law Society.

-The Fayetteville School of Law is particularly appealing for its low tuition and the slightly lower median LSAT score of program entrants compared to applicants at the top 50 law schools.
+The Fayetteville School of Law is particularly appealing for its low tuition and the slightly lower median LSAT score of program entrants compared to applicants at top 50 law schools.

 2. University of Arkansas, Little Rock William H. Bowen School of Law

-U.S. News Top Law School Ranking: #139 (Tie)
+U.S. News Top Law School Ranking: #140 (Tie)

-Tuition: $17,474 (full-time)
+Tuition: $17,474 (full-time) $33,884 (out-of-state)

-Median Undergrad GPA of Program Entrants: 3.47
+Median Undergrad GPA of Program Entrants: 3.41

-Median LSAT Score of Program Entrants: 151
+Median LSAT Score of Program Entrants: 153

-Acceptance Rate: 39.2%
+Acceptance Rate: 54.9%

-First-Time Bar Passage Rate: 75.4%
+First-Time Bar Passage Rate: 73.5%

 The William H. Bowen School of Law at the University of Arkansas, Little Rock, is a public law school.
-The Bowen Student Success Program and the Professional Mentor Program pair students with a practicing lawyer and judge in their first year for guidance and practical experience.
-Before graduation, law school students are required to participate in an externship or clinic, and are also encouraged to participate in the Bowen Concurrent Bar Preparation Program.
+The Professional Mentor Program at the school pairs students with a practicing lawyer and judge in their first year for guidance and practical experience.
+And the Bowen Student Success Program helps students achieve academic excellence during their first year of law school and beyond.

 How Do I Get Accepted to an Arkansas Law School?

-Whether you’re applying to a law school in Arkansas or another part of the country, the process is the same.
+Whether you’re applying to law schools in Arkansas or another part of the country, the process is the same.
 The first step in the admissions timeline is to take the LSAT.
 Although there are no required LSAT scores for law school, both of these schools in Arkansas have median LSAT scores that give you a pretty good indication of how you compare to their previous incoming class.

-Remember, law schools want to attract the best, so give yourself the ultimate chance by getting a the best LSAT score you can.
+Remember, law schools want to attract the best, so give yourself the ultimate chance by getting the best LSAT score you can.

 Ace the LSAT